-Retrofit solutions for smart factories
+Retrofit monitoring solutions for factories

 Industries in manufacturing across the globe are on the constant lookout for solutions for enabling smart factories.
 Technologies that can monitor, analyze and automate most of the complex procedures involved in their manufacturing process.
 Industrial IoT solutions are perfect for such scenario as the technology can provide deeper insights and intricate details to the concerned personnel.
 The connected factory or “connected industrial plant” is not a mere concept any more.

-Nowadays crucial data can be pulled even from the legacy machines with absolutely no data outlet options using innovative retrofit solutions.
+Nowadays crucial data can be pulled even from the legacy machines with absolutely no data outlet options using innovative retrofit monitoring solutions.
 As a result the plant managers and operational heads can monitor and manage the performance of such machines and units in the entire shop floor even from a remote locale.

 We at Ripples IOT will help turn your machine data into valuable context thereby helping the industrial plant management to make more relevant operational decisions using retrofit wireless sensors, gateways, dashboards, data visualisation and anomaly detection tools.
-In this article we will be trying to throw some light on how implementing IoT powered Industrial monitoring solutions can give you valuable insights on the most important areas inside your industrial plant.
+In this article we will be trying to throw some light on how implementing IOT powered Industrial monitoring solutions can give you valuable insights on the most important areas inside your industrial plant.

 Transformer Yard/ Centralized Power Control Unit